riot-framework/streams.g8/src/main/g8/README.md

 ----------------

 ### Project Set-Up
 **IntelliJ IDEA:** This is probably the easiest IDE to set up for SBT projects, as it has had [SBT support] for a while now.
 Lucky you :)
+After opening the project, open the 'Even Log' (lower-right corner of the screen) and click on the 'Import sbt project' link.
 $if(generate_eclipse_project_files.truthy)$
 Run configurations have been generated for you: To start your application, connect your raspberry pi to your development machine, then from the "Run" menu, select "Run..." and "Run on Raspberry Pi".